GiladBITon/dip-real-time-backgammon/README.md

 * **Morphological Operations (Dilation, Erosion, Closing):** Used to connect disjointed features, close contours, and filter out small noise artifacts.
 * **Contour Detection (FindContours):** Extracts the boundaries of objects (checkers, dice) for shape analysis and localization.

+## Dataset
+For the full dataset used to test the algorithms, [download it from Google Drive](https://drive.google.com/drive/folders/1AQIWKCQUX-agOKdFSaYSMVyaElTUszDo).

 ## Repository Structure
 ```text
 ├── src/                    # Source code (algorithms and logic)